 For practices that have relied on volume to drive revenue, this shift requires rethinking both clinical workflows and revenue cycle management in medical billing.
 The practices that adapt early tend to see stronger reimbursement rates, while those that delay risk falling behind as payers tighten performance requirements.

-Fee-for-Service vs. Value-Based Care: How Billing Changes
+Fee-for-Service vs. Value-Based Care: A Coexisting Reality

 | Billing Element | Fee-for-Service | Value-Based Care |